rahulyhg/wp-live-chat-support/readme.txt

 == Changelog ==

+= 8.0.12 - 2018-05-29 - High priority =
+* Fixed a bug which caused the chat box not to display on some sites
+* Fixed minor styling issues

 = 8.0.11 - 2018-05-28 - High priority =
 * Fixed a bug that caused a fatal error on PHP 5.3 and below